-In evaluating the significance of residual impacts for Ramsar-related values, reference should be made to Ramsar guidelines on ecological character and on risk assessment (see e.g., Resolutions VIII.8, IX.1 Annex E, [COP10 DR 16 (Detecting, reporting and responding to change in ecological character of wetlands)] and Ramsar Technical Report Methodologies for assessing the vulnerability of wetlands to change in their ecological character, in preparation).
+In evaluating the significance of residual impacts for Ramsar-related values, reference should be made to Ramsar guidelines on ecological character and on risk assessment (see e.g., Resolutions VIII.8, IX.1 Annex E, [X.16] and Ramsar Technical Report [A Framework for Assessing the Vulnerability of Wetlands to Climate Change]).

-- 31. A number of practical lessons with respect to the study process have emerged including that the assessment should: - a) Allow for enough survey time to take seasonal features into account, where confidence levels in predicting the significance of impacts are low without such survey;
+- 31. A number of practical lessons with respect to the study process have emerged including that the assessment should: - Allow for enough survey time to take seasonal features into account, where confidence levels in predicting the significance of impacts are low without such survey;